Table of Contents

 The definition of a capital improvement is something that increases the home’s value, extends its lifespan, or adapts it to a new use.

-There is no comprehensive list as to what counts as a capital improvement, but common improvements like a new roof, a new HVAC system, an extension, or a swimming pool will always qualify.
+There is no comprehensive list of what counts as a capital improvement, but common improvements like a new roof, a new HVAC system, an extension, or a swimming pool will always qualify.

 Capital improvements do not have to be expensive.
 Other types of capital improvements include storm windows, an additional water heater, an intercom, and home security systems.